InvictusNavarchus/gemini-history-manager/scripts/README.md

 - Builds are created fresh every time
 - No reuse of existing `dist-*` directories
 - Build is recorded automatically for comparison
-- Checksums are NOT compared automatically (use Approach 2 for that)
+- Checksums are NOT compared automatically (use Approach 3 for that)

+**During `bun release --patch --prepare` (PR workflow):**
+- Only version files and release notes are modified
+- No build is triggered (GitHub Actions handles it after merge)
+- No git operations (you commit and push manually)

 **Build artifacts created:**
 ```